 If you change the location, the file's absolute path remains the same.
 However, the relative path changes because it is relative to your current path.

 You may often come across . and .. notations while using the Linux terminal.

 Double dots (..) mean the parent directory (one directory above the current location).

-You’ll often use the double dot (..) in relative path or for changing directory.
-Single dot (.) is also used in relative path but more importantly, you can use it in the commands for specifying the current locations.
+You’ll often use the double dot (..) in the relative path or for changing the directory.
+Single dot (.) is also used in relative path; more importantly, you can use it in the commands to specify the current locations.

 7. Understand the command structure